qmk/qmk_firmware/users/ericgebhart/readme.md

       * US - US-intl (US_)
       * EN - US-en (KC_),
       * BEPO - fr-bepo (BP_).
-    * Choosing dvorak, and enabling bepo, will produce two base layers to choose from on the keyboard.
+    * Choosing dvorak, and enabling bepo as the second locale, will produce two base layers to choose from on the keyboard.
     Dvorak on US and BEPO.

  * Base layers
    * Simple and compact definitions.